vatlab/markdown-kernel/README.md

 $ python markdown_kernel.install
 ```

-Verify if you have `markdown` kernel install with command
+Verify if you have `markdown` kernel installed with command

 ```
 $ jupyter kernelspec list
 ```

+Then start `jupyter notebook` and create a notebook with `markdown` kernel?
+Not so fast.

 ## Why a markdown kernel for Jupyter?